Miriam-Hein/pands-project2021/README.md

 ## Background
 <div align="justify">
 The <b>Background</b> section is an introduction to this Project.
-It will give some background information about the data set used which then was visualised with Python as data anlysis tool and third party packages.
+It will give some background information about the data set used which then was visualised with Python as data analysis tool and third-party packages.
 This section will therefore also give a brief description of the libraries that were used throughout the code implementation and what are the requirements to run the code programmed in <i>analysis.py</i>.
 </div>

 ### Summary of the Fisher's Iris data set
 <div align="justify">
-The <i>iris</i> is a genus of plants with around 260-300 different species with either yellow, blue or multi-colored petals, which is why this plant was named after the Greek goddess of the rainbow (iris).
+The <i>iris</i> is a genus of plants with around 260-300 different species with either yellow, blue or multi-coloured petals, which is why this plant was named after the Greek goddess of the rainbow (iris).
 [1]

 </div>
 <p align="center">